 - 9 Forget Your Restrictions Password?

 iPads are a Family Affair

 Everyone in our family loves our iPads.
-It’s so handy to just hand over to the kids for reading books, playing interactive games, drawing, or watching a shows on Netflix and other streaming services.
-But it’s also too darn easy for kids to get into apps they shouldn’t, aren’t suppose to, or even purchasing content and deleting apps.
+It’s so handy to just hand over to the kids for reading books, playing interactive games, drawing, or watching a show on Netflix and other streaming services.
+But it’s also too darn easy for kids to get into apps they shouldn’t, aren’t supposed to, or even purchasing content and deleting apps.

 And then there’s that ever-alluring Home button–my youngest at 18 months just cannot keep his hands off it!
 Instead of quietly watching or playing with an app, he’ll watch what feels like 5 seconds and then go back to clicking the Home button AGAIN and AGAIN.

 Kids are naturally curious AND have limited attention spans, so it’s only a matter of time before that curiosity gets the best of them.
 And they start exploring.
 So, as parents, we really need some parental controls in place.
 We need to have the ability to lock apps into Kids Mode.
 We need the controls to lock apps!

 Parents frequently ask us here at Apple ToolBox how they restrict access to a single app, so they quickly lock their iDevice to a certain app before handing it over to the kids.
 This is similar to the Kid Mode featured on Android Tablets and other devices.

 Kids Mode lets our kids draw, learn, listen, watch, and be creative without being able to access or mess with our personal stuff.
 When the kids are done, we just disable Kids Mode and go back to using our iDevices like normal.